contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 Sometimes the same people are called repeatedly to leadership positions.
 This can overburden them and their families and take opportunities away from others.
 Seek to give all members opportunities to serve and grow.

-For more information about Church callings, see [30](30-callings-in-the-church.md).
+For more information about Church callings, see [chapter 30](30-callings-in-the-church.md).

 ### 4.2.7 Plan Meetings, Lessons, and Activities with Clear Purposes

 Seek inspiration from the Lord in planning meetings, lessons, and activities that have clear purposes.
-These purposes should strengthen individuals and families, bring them closer to Christ, and help accomplish God’s work of salvation and exaltation (see [1](1-work-of-salvation-and-exaltation.md) and [2](2-supporting-individuals-and-families.md)).
-When planning, follow the principles in [4.4.2](4-leadership-in-the-church-of-jesus-christ.md#442-preparation-for-council-meetings) and in [20](20-activities.md) and [29](29-meetings-in-the-church.md).
+These purposes should strengthen individuals and families, bring them closer to Christ, and help accomplish God’s work of salvation and exaltation (see [chapters 1](1-work-of-salvation-and-exaltation.md) and [2](2-supporting-individuals-and-families.md)).
+When planning, follow the principles in [4.4.2](4-leadership-in-the-church-of-jesus-christ.md#442-preparation-for-council-meetings) and in [chapters 20](20-activities.md) and [29](29-meetings-in-the-church.md).

 ### 4.2.8 Evaluating Your Efforts